mikeroyal/Self-Hosting-Guide/README.md

 [Btrfs maintenance toolbox](https://github.com/kdave/btrfsmaintenance) is a set of scripts supplementing the btrfs filesystem and aims to automate a few maintenance tasks.
 This means the scrub, balance, snapshots, trim or defragmentation.

+[Btrbk](https://github.com/digint/btrbk) is a backup tool for btrfs subvolumes, taking advantage of btrfs specific capabilities to create atomic snapshots and transfer them incrementally to your backup locations.

 [ksync](https://github.com/ksync/ksync) is a toool that sync files between your local system and a kubernetes cluster.
 It transparently updates containers running on the cluster from your local checkout.

 [Verify](https://github.com/VerifyTests/Verify) is a snapshot tool that simplifies the assertion of complex data models and documents.